theodore-norvell/cogent/docs/StateCharts/StateCharts.md

 One way that Statecharts go beyond ordinary state machines is by allowing states to be nested.
 So the set of states will make a tree.
 The parent of such a nested state is called an OR node.
 (Later we'll see that parents can also be AND nodes.)
 We've already seen that there is a conceptual OR node at the root.

-Here is an example with an OR node that is not the root.
+Here is an example with an OR node (`Normal`) that is not the root.

 ![Nested Traffic Light](nestedTrafficLight.png)